 No doubt, you’ll agree that these goals are important, but to say they’re ambitious is an understatement!
 What can we as teachers do to help?
 Here are seven ideas.

-1) Make your students aware of these goals
+1) Make your students aware of the UN Global Goals

 The Global Goals YouTube channel has some nice short videos that provide a good introduction.
 There are also some fantastic cartoons for younger children on this Vimeo channel.
 Better yet, have students investigate what the Global Goals are for themselves.